zstg/zstg.github.io/src/content/posts/Linux/SetupBlogPart2.md

 with the world.
 They can be used for personal or professional purposes, and there are blogs on just about every topic imaginable.

-Hugo is a popular static site generator that can be used to create blogs, websites, and other types of online content.
+Astro is a popular static site generator that can be used to create blogs, websites, and other types of online content.
 It is known for its speed, flexibility, and ease of use.

-In this blog post, I will walk you through the steps of creating a blog with Hugo.
+In this blog post, I will walk you through the steps of creating a blog with Astro.
 I will assume that you have some basic knowledge of Git and the command line.

 # Install pnpm and git